How to Submit Music to Spotify Playlists Directly

 - You can only submit one track at a time.
 Only after that track has been released can you submit another unreleased song.

 - You must submit at least 7 days before your release date.
-The more time in advance, the better, so be prepared.
+The more time in advance, the better, so be prepared (so make sure you factor these timings into your wider music marketing strategy ahead of any new release!)

 - You can only submit using a desktop computer.
 The form is not available on mobile.

-TIP: Even if you don’t manage to secure inclusion on an editorial playlist with your submission, simply submitting your music through Spotify for Artists guarantees you’ll be placed on your follower’s Release Radar playlists when your music drops.
+TIP: Even if you don’t manage to secure inclusion on an editorial playlist with your submission, simply submitting your music through Spotify for Artists at least a week before your release date guarantees you’ll be placed on your follower’s Release Radar playlists when your music drops.

 Don’t forget you can also submit your music directly for the Ditto Music Spotify playlists.